code0nwheels/Dwellpy/readme.md

 - **Start active on launch**: Automatically activates Dwellpy when the application starts, making it ready to use immediately

+#### Adjusting Settings with Hover Control

+The settings sliders include an accessibility feature that allows adjustment without clicking:

+- **Hover-to-Adjust**: Simply hover your cursor over the "+" or "-" buttons beside any slider
+- **Delayed Activation**: After hovering for 0.5 seconds, the button will activate once
+- **Continuous Adjustment**: If you continue hovering, the button will repeatedly activate every 0.5 seconds
+- **Exit Control**: Move your cursor away from the button to stop the adjustment

+This hover-triggered control makes settings adjustment possible for users who have difficulty with precise clicking or maintaining button presses, providing a fully accessible configuration experience.

 ## Accessibility Tips

 ### For Different Motor Challenges